Table of Contents

 My Experience With OEM Gym Jumpsuit Development

-- High-compression gym jumpsuits
+- High-compression training suits

-- Yoga and Pilates one-piece styles
+- Yoga / Pilates one-piece styles

-- Long-sleeve and sleeveless gym jumpsuits
+- Long-sleeve & sleeveless versions

-- Sculpting seamless-inspired designs
+- Seamless-inspired sculpting designs

-- Fabric stretch data must be tested, not assumed
+- Fabric stretch must be tested—not assumed

-- Torso fitting requires multiple fit rounds
+- Torso fitting requires multiple revisions

-- Pattern shortcuts always fail in bulk
+- Pattern shortcuts fail in bulk production

 The Biggest Pattern Challenges in Gym Jumpsuits